AU-ExoMars/PCOT/mkdocs/docs/gettingstarted/concepts.md

 ![!Spectrogram example](spec.png)

-Here I have "undocked" the *spectrum* node's tab to be a separate window for easy viewing.
+Here I have "undocked" the *spectrum* node's view to be a separate window for easy viewing.
 The spectrum can also be saved as a PDF or converted into CSV data.
 I'm also showing the entire app, including the menu bar and four input buttons.

 ## The Document